Myofascial syndrome (fibromyalgia, muscle pain)

 - local apposition of ice or cryotherapy refrigerants

-- injection of anesthetics - lidocaine blockade or novocaine in painful (trigger) point in the interior of tense muscles
+- injection of anesthetics - lidocaine therapeutic injections or novocaine in painful (trigger) point in the interior of tense muscles

 - stretching exercises (hold the patient on their own after finishing the treatment in the outpatient setting)